kildealab/HNGeoNatomyX/README.md

 ```

 ## Usage and Examples
+### Data Format
-> [!TIP] Patient medical images (CT sims and CBCTs) were stored using the [dicoPATH](https://github.com/kildealab/dicoPATH) script.
+Patient medical images (CT sims and CBCTs) were stored using the [dicoPATH](https://github.com/kildealab/dicoPATH) script.
 The data must be stored in the following format to streamline the use of the code.

 <pre> /path/to/patient/directories/
 ├── 📁patient ID 1